rabiul3000/food-bird-version-2/README.md

-# 🍽️ FoodBridge API – Online Food Order & Donation Platform
+# 🍽️ FoodBird API – Backend of The Online Food Order & Donation Platform

 Welcome to **FoodBird**, a Node.js & Express.js backend powering an online food ordering and donation system.
 This backend enables users to order meals, donate excess food, and support community kitchens.